amamenko/hollywoodle/README.md

 In March of 2022, it seemed that the Wordleverse had a dearth of movie-related Wordle spin-offs.
 With the [94th Academy Awards](https://en.wikipedia.org/wiki/94th_Academy_Awards) (popularly known as the Oscars) quickly approaching, the timing seemed perfect for a Hollywood-themed Wordle-like game to enter the Wordleverse.

 Originally the brainchild of Alex Jaloza, Hollywoodle provides users two new daily actors to link either by movie or by co-star with the fewest possible guesses.
+A user's "score" is divided into two components - degrees of separation and number of moves.

+The degrees of separation follows the original rules of the [Six Degrees of Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) and is defined as the number of correctly guessed films that connect the two actors.

-The user is gains a certain amount of "moves" for each guess - 1 move for a correct guess, 3 moves for an incorrect guess, and 2 moves for a guess of a movie that only features the final actor and not the first or current one (partial credit).
+The player's moves are defined as the sum of the player's interactions while completing a game.
+The user gains a certain amount of "moves" for each guess - 1 move for a correct guess, 3 moves for an incorrect guess, and 2 moves for a guess of a movie that only features the final actor and not the first or current one (partial credit).
 If a user needs a hint they are penalized 1 move.

 In essence, the objective of the game is to link the two given actors with as few moves as possible - similar to the [Six Degrees of Kevin Bacon](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).